Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - New York

 Citation: CPS Pol.
 Man.
 Ch.
 6, § J(2)

 After receiving a report in which parental drug or alcohol misuse is alleged, CPS must determine whether there was such misuse and, if so, whether the child's physical, mental, or emotional condition was impaired or is at imminent risk.
-To determine whether the parent's drug or alcohol use creates a condition that places the child's physical, mental, or emotional condition in imminent danger of becoming impaired, CPS must assess the ability of the parent to care for the child, examining the parent's plans for the care of the child, and his or her ability to follow through with those plans.
-In the case of a newborn infant born to a parent who abuses drugs or alcohol, any special needs of that infant should be considered in CPS's assessment of parental capability.
+To determine whether the parent's drug or alcohol use creates a condition that places the child's physical, mental, or emotional condition in imminent danger of becoming impaired, CPS must assess the ability of the parent to care for the child, examining the parent's plans for the care of the child and their ability to follow through with those plans.
+In the case of a newborn infant born to a drug or alcohol-abusing parent, any special needs of that infant should be considered in CPS's assessment of parental capability.

 Responsibility for Development of the Plan of Safe Care

-Consistent with good casework practice, CPS workers must develop a POSC with input from the parents, and caregivers, as well as from other professionals and agencies involved in caring for the infant and family.
+From the policy memo: Consistent with good casework practice, CPS workers must develop a POSC with input from the parents and caregivers as well as from other professionals and agencies involved in caring for the infant and family.
 When possible, communication about a POSC should begin prior to an infant's discharge from the hospital.

-The case progress notes must include the details of the POSC, identify any other professionals who were involved in the development of the plan, and what appropriate service referrals were made by either CPS or the other professionals involved with the family.
+The case progress notes must include the details of the POSC and identify any other professionals who were involved in the development of the plan and what appropriate service referrals were made by either CPS or the other professionals involved with the family.

 Services for the Infant

-CPS must offer and/or make referrals for appropriate services in cases in which an infant has a positive toxicology screening.
+CPS must offer or make referrals for appropriate services in cases in which an infant has a positive toxicology screening for drugs.
 Such services can be especially important in preventing the separation of mother and child.
-Referrals and services may include, but are not limited to, home visiting, and early intervention screening, and services.
-Depending on the determination of the report, the services offered could be either mandated or optional preventive services, offered directly by the LDSS and/or through a purchase of service agreement designed to prevent out-of-home placements.
+Referrals and services may include, but are not limited to, home visiting, early intervention screening, and services.
+Depending on the determination of the report, the services offered could be either mandated or optional preventive services, offered directly by the LDSS or through a purchase-of-service agreement designed to prevent out-of-home placements.

 Services for the Parents or Other Caregivers

-CPS must offer and/or make referrals for appropriate services in cases in which an infant has a positive toxicology screening.
+In policy: CPS must offer or make referrals for appropriate services in cases in which an infant has a positive toxicology screening for drugs.
 Such services can be especially important in preventing the separation of mother and child.
 Referrals and services may include, but are not limited to, substance use disorder treatment services (both outpatient and inpatient), home visiting, and early intervention screening, and services.
-Depending on the determination of the report, the services offered could be either mandated or optional preventive services, offered directly by the LDSS and/or through a purchase of service agreement designed to prevent out-of-home placements.
+Depending on the determination of the report, the services offered could be either mandated or optional preventive services, offered directly by the LDSS or through a purchase-of-service agreement designed to prevent out-of-home placements.

-Preventive services include supportive and rehabilitative services that are provided to children and families in accordance to New York State regulations and Social Services Law.
-Mandated and optional preventive services offered directly by the LDSS and/or through a purchase of service agreement are designed to prevent out-of-home placements.
+From the policy memo: Preventive services include supportive and rehabilitative services that are provided to children and families in accordance with New York State regulations and Social Services Law.
+Mandated and optional preventive services offered directly by the LDSS or through a purchase-of-service agreement are designed to prevent out-of-home placements.
 Supportive and rehabilitative services for children and adults include, but are not limited to, the following:

 • Case management